laineleonard/BIO-410-Final-Project/README.md

 # BIO-410-Final-Project
 ## Background
 The data consist of six samples from the organism Zaire ebolavirus.
-The Ebola virus disease (EVD), is also known as Ebola hemmorhagic fever and this is a fatal illness in humans Ebola virus is transmittd thorugh contact with blood or bodily fluids of a individual who contacted or dies from EVD, contaminated objects like needles and infected animals or meat.
+The Ebola virus disease (EVD), is also known as Ebola hemmorhagic fever and this is a fatal illness in humans Ebola virus is transmitted thorugh contact with blood or bodily fluids of a individual who contacted or dies from EVD, contaminated objects like needles and infected animals or meat.
 (Kadanali et al., 2015)

 Citation: